holidaycheck/RecyclerViewInjectorAdapter/README.md

 --- | ---
 ``setShowInjectedViews(boolean showInjectedViews)`` | Allows to hide or show all injected views ``setDisplayInjectedViewsOnEmptyChildAdapter(boolean display)`` | Decides if injected views should be displayed on empty child adapter
-``setDisplayInjectedViewsOnLowerPosition(boolean display)`` | Decides if injected views should can be displayed on lower position than desired.
-For example view is injected on position 10, but child adapter has only 5 items.
+``setDisplayInjectedViewsOnLowerPosition(boolean display)`` | Decides if injected views should be displayed on lower position than desired.
+For example, a view is injected on position 10, but child adapter has only 5 items.

 For more details take a look at the javadoc.

 Caution
 -----
 * Every update that refers to the regular item should be dispatched to your child adapter.
 * ``getAdapterPosition()`` method of your `RecyclerView.ViewHolder` now returns position that include also injected views below that position.
-To get the position without injected views included please use ``int realChildAdapterPosition = injectorAdapter.toChildAdapterPosition(getAdapterPosition())`` or get rid of ``getAdapterPosition()`` by passing reference to your data to ViewHolder and then getting position from your underlying data structure.
+To get the position without injected views included, please use ``int realChildAdapterPosition = injectorAdapter.toChildAdapterPosition(getAdapterPosition())`` or get rid of ``getAdapterPosition()`` by passing reference to your data to ViewHolder and then getting position from your underlying data structure.

-Do you want to contribute?
+Do you want to Contribute?
 -----
-Feel free to add any cool and useful feature to the library.
+Feel free to add any cool and useful feature to the library, we're happy to accept Pull Requests.

 License
 -------
     The MIT License (MIT)

-    Copyright (c) 2016 HolidayCheck
+    Copyright (c) 2016 HolidayCheck AG

     Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in